READY TO JOIN US?APPLICATION PERIOD CLOSED

 Still have a question about the recruitment process?
 Submit your question here.

-- At time of application, Valid Driver’s License.
-You must obtain an Arizona driver’s license by the start of the Firefighter Recruit Academy.
+- Valid Driver’s License with an Arizona Driver’s License by the start of the Academy

 Check our FAQ section for answers.